scottrlarson/profession/content/home/rates.md

 ## Payment Terms

-**Rates/Prices are determined by the immediacy, or the day/time a service is requested.
-Services that are scheduled in advance are cheaper than services that are needed right away.
-Excluding off-hours, weekends and holidays.**
+**Ongoing service rates are determined by the immediacy, or the day/time a service is requested.
+Services that require a faster turn-around time are higher than services that can wait.
+If you require a specific service, check my project based services in the main menu of my website.**

 **I offer discounts for Senior Citizens, Non-profits, Non-business Residential, and Homeless customers for all my services upon request.
 [Call, Text or Visit](#contact) my office for more info.**